 Initially the patient needed a support in the Andago of 2.5 kg partial weights bilaterally with 2 L/min supplemental oxygen via intranasal cannula.
 He achieved a distance of 302 m on his first session which lasted half an hour.
 After 6 consecutive sessions of robotic gait training, he ambulated 368 m, with 2.5 kg weight supports, without any further oxygen support.
-The team was able to clearly see the difference of distance ambulated by the patient during conventional therapy and with the Andago, showing a clear benefit when using the last one.
+The team was able to clearly see the difference of distance ambulated by the patient during conventional therapy and during therapy with the Andago, which enabled the patient to ambulate for a longer distance during training.

 By the time of his discharged the patient was walking independently without gait aids and was independent in basic activities of daily living.

-The authors of this case report believe that the Andago can be beneficial in pulmonary rehabilitation of patients who face early desaturation and dyspnoea post-severe infection, in this case COVID-19 infection.
+The authors of this case report believe that the Andago can be beneficial as tool for providing overground gait training in pulmonary rehabilitation of patients with gait impairments who face early desaturation and dyspnoea post-severe infection, in this case COVID-19 infection.